Fanchengyan/myst-sphinx-gallery/examples3/GALLERY_HEADER.rst

 .. _gallery3_header:

+.. _customizing_grid_and_thumbnail:

 ==============================================
 Examples-3 : Customizing  Layout and Thumbnail
 ==============================================

-This is the **third gallery example**, which provides an intuitive understanding of the grid layout and thumbnail behaviors when customizing the gallery using the MyST Sphinx Gallery extension.
+This is the **third gallery example**, which is a **sub-gallery**.

+This gallery provides an intuitive understanding of the grid layout and thumbnail behaviors when customizing the gallery using the MyST Sphinx Gallery extension.

 .. hint::
     The following configurations are used in this gallery example: